cshabsin/cshabsin.github.io/_designs/cricket.md

 *   Installed `python3`, `python3-pip`, and `python3-venv`.
 *   Cloned the ComfyUI repository to `/home/cshabsin/proj/ComfyUI`.
+*   Copied over the `cvdl` alias from the old Windows PC to download models from Civitai with an API key automatically.
 *   Downloaded models into various `ComfyUI/models` subdirectories.
 *   Experimented with workflows to generate images.